KonradJanica/konful/README.md

-# konradjanica.github.io/aMatch
+# konful.com

-Responsive Static Webpage to Demonstate aMatch
+Responsive Static Webpage to Demonstate all my Public Projects

 Built using Bootstrap

+CURRENTLY:
+Only konful.com/aMatch is a fully complete site